andrewromanof/Netflix-Data-Exploration/README.md

 # Netflix Data Exploration: Filtering, Analysis, and Visualizations with R Studio
 To visit the full HTML page, please go to: https://htmlpreview.github.io/?https://github.com/andrewromanof/Netflix-Data-Exploration/blob/main/assignment1.nb.html

+This project is a school assignment aimed at exploring Netflix data using the powerful data analysis and visualization capabilities of R Studio.

-In this school project, the aim is to explore Netflix data using R Studio.
-Utilizing tools such as group_by, summarise, mean, ggplot, filter, mutate, replace_all, and remove_all, various data techniques are applied to gain insights into user preferences and content performance.
-Through data filtering and analysis, interesting trends and patterns are uncovered.
-Visualizations created with ggplot enhance the understanding of the findings, presenting them in an engaging and informative manner.
-Join this exploration into the world of Netflix data, showcasing skills in filtering, analysis, and visualization using R Studio for this school project.
+By leveraging various tools and techniques such as group_by, summarise, mean, ggplot, filter, mutate, replace_all, and remove_all, we delve into the dataset to uncover valuable insights about user preferences and content performance.
+Through data filtering and analysis, we identify interesting trends, patterns, and statistical measures within the Netflix data.

+To enhance the presentation and understanding of the findings, captivating visualizations are created using the popular ggplot package.
+These visual representations provide a clear and intuitive way to interpret and communicate the discovered insights.